-Modular Arithmetic
+Discrete Mathematics Module 4: Modular Arithmetic

-⬅️ Back to Course Overview
+← Back to Module Overview

 The modulus operation finds the remainder when one number is divided by another.
 If A is the dividend and B is the divisor, then A mod B = R, where R is the remainder.